ros2/design/articles/160_roslaunch_frontend.md

 *-* Launch system implementations are aware of the parsing process.

 *+* The static description abstraction effectively decouples launch frontends and backends, allowing for completely independent development and full feature availability at zero cost.

+*-* No markup language specific sugars are possible.
+    REVISIT(hidmic): IMHO explicitly disallowing this is a good thing, it makes for more homogeneus descriptions and avoids proliferation of multiple representation of the same concepts (e.g. a list of strings).

 *+* The transfer function nature of the parsing procedure precludes the need for a rooted object type hierarchy in statically typed launch system implementations.